-Who should try new antibody treatments for migraine?
+Who should try an antibody treatments for migraine?

 In a recent commentary in JAMA Neurology, “Who Should Try New Antibody Treatments for Migraine?”
 Dr. Loder and her colleague Rebecca Burch, MD, a headache medicine specialist, provided guidance for patients and providers who are considering the prevention of migraine with a CGRP monoclonal antibody therapy.